wpmetabox/docsv2/docs/tutorials/add-custom-fields-to-yoast-seo.md

 ![The names of the variables](https://i.imgur.com/uWvFz3Y.png)

-Notice that '_advanced_' and '_Some help text_' parameters follow **Yoast SEO** documentation, so you can look for a more detailed guide about these parameters in [there](https://yoast.com/help/list-available-snippet-variables-yoast-seo/).
+Notice that ` advanced and ` ` Some help text ` parameters follow **Yoast SEO** documentation, so you can look for a more detailed guide about these parameters in [there](https://yoast.com/help/list-available-snippet-variables-yoast-seo/).

 Corresponding to each variable, we will have a function to get data from custom fields.
 You also can name those functions.